Seven writers each take a day of the week to say something. Currently a few authors rotate to post on Wednesday.

 As for How The Grinch Stole Christmas (1966) itself, NBC appears to have that tied up.
 They'll be airing it on their main network Saturday night at 8 (Eastern), and otherwise have it on their Peacock streaming service -- behind their paywall, of course.

 Shifting back to the nearly innumerable versions of Dickens' A Christmas Carol that various media have delivered and/or unceremoniously dumped on us over the decades, I felt I had to repeat one from a mid-December piece last year.
 A supercut of films, tv shows, commercials, comic books, etc. iterations of the story that Heath Waterman maniacally spliced together back in 2016.
 It's Twelve Hundred Ghosts (54m).
 Maybe this is the new holiday tradition you're looking for?
+Just to toss a few, unrelated, new items in here at the end - while I should also remind myself to look back to the previous several Friday posts for things I haven't yet gotten to.

 There's some odd impulse to throw myself suddenly into a a pop cultural and musical pool I'm wholly unacquainted with, via the mockumentary (a scripted film shot as a documentary) - also referenced as a psychological thriller comedy - The Nowhere Inn.